Vauxhall, Oval & Kennington

 The Effra was progressively converted into covered culverts from 1848 and then became part of Bazalgette's London-wide sewage scheme.
 As from 1865, the river (now consisting of rainwater plus sewage) no longer discharged into the Thames but instead into the Southern Low Level Sewer - except when heavy rain required an overflow into Effra Creek and so into the Thames.

 This problem was addressed rather ingeniously in 1879 when the Metropolitan Board of Works bought a redundant broad gauge railway engine, Saturn, from the Great Western Railway.
 Saturn was repurposed as a pumping engine and set up at the end of Effra Creek in a new shed erected in the yard behind the Sluice Keeper's cottage which in turn fronted onto Vauxhall Cross.
+It was then used, when necessary, to pump effluent up out of the Effra and over into the Thames.

 These two maps show the Creek 'before and after'.
 They are taken from 1869/71 and 1893/4 Ordnance Survey maps respectively.
 Note how Vauxhall Station has gained both platforms and running lines over the intervening period.